cdriesler/define-define/README.md

 ## Abstract

-We, the designers, have devised a protocol for the creation of some pair of objects.
+We, the designers, have devised a protocol for the creation of some drawing.

 Where Sol LeWitt was so obsessed with abdicating control over outcome, we believe that the ever-present threat of machine intelligence asks us to maintain a greater degree of responsibility.
 Participation, as virtuous as it may seem, is a red herring.
 Machine programming languages offer us the opportunity to explicitly define our intent.
 Alexander and Price were correct to identify this as a chance to expose sites of user input; they were incorrect to step away.

-In this game, users are provided with a drawing-as-interface: we have drawn and displayed a static simulation of our protocol.
-The project exists in the interactive projected overlay.
-We have translated our intent to a machine system, hosted on the internet.
-The users are asked to visit a website from their phone.
-It displays the instructions of our protocol and allows the user to define the language within.
-For example, the predicate “create a non-vertical line” prompts a user to define (through drawing) what they understand to be a non-vertical line.
-A projector will display the output of this system on the canvas to create a palimpsest of divergence and error in realtime.
+In this game, users are provided with our instructions as an interface.
+They may override our definitions through drawing.
+At the same time, we are displaying live output from our automated system that uses these definitions.
+But both are just visuals; the project exists in the protocol that directs the users and machines in concert.
+We have translated our intent into this protocol and hosted it on the internet.

 We defer specificity in language, not action.
 We define define.